DUNE/computing-training-202112/_episodes/16-closing-remarks.md

 Data management and event processing tools were described and modeled.

-LArSoft was introduced, with an example of workflow so analyzers can know how to make their own module.

 Protocols for efficient job submission and monitoring has been demonstrated.

 We are thankful for the instructor's hard work, and for the numerous participants who joined.